Lost Traffic Ticket in Washington

-Call the court that was listed on your citation.
+Call the traffic court that was listed on your WA traffic citation.

-If you never looked at the ticket and don't know the court, here's what to do:
+If you never looked at your traffic ticket and don't know the court, here's what to do:

-- Try to remember where you were ticketed.
+- Try to remember where you received your traffic ticket in Washington.
 You don't need the exact street name; just try to think of either the town or county.

-- One you've pinpointed the general location, call either the presiding court.
-If you we're cited by a city or town police officer, call the Municipal Court; if you were ticketed by a county deputy sheriff or a trooper for the Washington State Patrol issued you a ticket for a traffic violation, you can phone the county district court to find lost traffic ticket information.
+- Once you've pinpointed the general location, call the presiding court.
+If you were cited by a city or town police officer, call the municipal court; if you were ticketed by a county deputy sheriff or a trooper for the Washington State Patrol issued you a ticket for a traffic violation, you can phone the county district court to find lost traffic ticket information.

 After contacting the court and getting details about your lost ticket, you'll be instructed on how to proceed.
-You must enter one of three plea options, as listed on the ticket
+In Washington, you must enter one of three plea options, as listed on your traffic ticket ticket:

 Move fast.
 You have 15 days to respond to your WA traffic citation.
 The court will not accept "I lost my traffic ticket."
 You'll have bigger issues if you delay in resolving an unpaid ticket.
 In fact, if you fail to respond to your ticket within this time frame, the Washington Department of Licensing (DOL) will send you a "Notice of Suspension."

 (Plead Guilty or No Contest)